ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 This is out core module scripts, in `module.js` we are parse nuxt module options, and add plugin, in `plugin.client.js` contains logic plugin payload.

-I named plugin file with `.client` postfix, it's indicate, that plugin only works on client side, and should not execute while server side rendering.
+I named plugin file with `.client` postfix, it's indicate, that plugin <ins>only works on client side</ins>, and **should not** execute while server side rendering.
 Check [this](https://nuxtjs.org/guide/plugins/#client-or-server-side-only) for details.

 To let recognize nuxt, that this module is a nuxt module, we need to define `main` property.